maheshy6/The_Fullstack-_Engineer/README.md

 ﻿# Traval Planner

 ## Introduction
-A Travel Planner is a web-based or mobile application designed to simplify and enhance the process of planning trips.
+A Travel Planner is a web application designed to simplify and enhance the process of planning trips.
 It allows users to organize their travel itinerary by providing features such as:

 Destination Search: Users can explore popular destinations, landmarks, or attractions.
 Itinerary Management: Create day-to-day plans by adding activities, accommodations, and travel times.